 )

-from forze_fastapi.routers import build_search_router
+from forze_fastapi.endpoints.search import attach_search_endpoints

 search_dtos = SearchDTOs(read=ProjectReadModel)